Contact / Imprint

 • Eric Gladhart - Joe

-It’s hard to imagine another actor portraying the character of Joe than US-American Eric Gladhart.
-With his genuine comical qualities yet charismatic performance the Missouri born Gladhart is the ideal partner to REAL BUDDY´s leading man Steve Hudson.
+With his genuine comical qualities yet charismatic performance Missouri born actor Eric Gladhart is the ideal partner to REAL BUDDY´s leading man Steve Hudson.

 Eric Gladhart, born 1970, studied acting and graduated as a bachelor of science in theater & communication at Central Missouri State University and since worked for the stage in the US in several plays before moving to Germany to pursue a career for the big screen.